Apple and blackberry pie Apple and blackberry pie

 • Experiment, cook, and find your favourite type.
 Our recommendation is to choose apple varieties that stay firm when baked, preventing a mushy filling, and blend sweet and tart flavours to complement the blackberries.
 Honeycrisp apples are excellent for their crispness and balanced flavour, while famously tangy Granny Smith apples hold up well during baking.
 Fuji apples bring a sweet depth to the pie, while Pink Lady apples add a bright, tart note.
 Always choose fresh, firm apples.
 You can mix different apples to create complex flavours and textures.

-Get baking
+Get cooking

 COOK, BAKE AND SPREAD WITH